CANopenTerm/CANopenTerm/docs/README.md

   for streamlined CAN CC network projects.

 - **Conformance Testing**:
-  Verify the object dictionary of your CANopen devices with the built-in electronic data sheet (EDS) parser.
+  Verify the object dictionary of your CANopen CC devices with the built-in electronic data sheet (EDS) parser.

 ## Code Quality and Standards